 Each individual will have unique ways to relax.
-The relaxation techniques listed here are options that you can try.
+Explore various options ranging from easy relaxation techniques to more challenging relaxation exercises.
 There is no right or wrong way to relax, and no one technique that will work for everyone, so find out which ones work the best for you.

 Relaxation is a skill.
 This means that relaxation is something that can be learned and practiced, it is something we are not necessarily just born knowing how to do (not everyone knows how to relax), and we often are not good at it at first.
 Each person has the ability to learn how to relax, but not everyone will relax the same way.